Team Memory

 • Use categories for organization — Group related memories with meaningful category names

-• Review group memories periodically — Prune outdated information
+• Review team memories periodically — Prune outdated information

 • Combine with Snipara Context — Use memories for dynamic knowledge, Context for static docs